-Usefulness is at the core of the successful app and sometimes successful app means combination of different type of tools and content.
+Usefulness is at the core of the successful app and sometimes a successful app means a combination of different types of tools and content.
 A good and simple way to address is this by creating an initial walkthrough which demonstrates how each function works.
-One strategy is to highlight the important section of user interface with the coach marks which explain what they do while carousel can be used for a slideshow which can be used to walk the user through typical user experience.
+One strategy is to highlight the important section of the user interface with the coach marks which explain what they do while the carousel can be used as a slideshow which can be used to walk the user through the typical user experience.
 The same design pattern can also be used to collect additional user information from the user by allowing an initial user sign-up experience and more intuitive integration into the app.

-If you app is complex and different features are not immediately obvious to the user then walkthrough and coach-marks will help as a great design pattern.
+If your app is complex and different features are not immediately obvious to the user then walkthroughs and coach marks will help as a great design pattern.

-Every designer want to make the flow of content as fluid as possible within the app, irrespective of the kind of content.
-Content based navigation is used as a design pattern in order to provide seamless transition between overview and detailed state.
+Every designer wants to make the flow of content as fluid as possible within the app, irrespective of the kind of content.
+Content-based navigation is used as a design pattern in order to provide a seamless transition between overview and detailed state.
 Such a transition is possible by clicking on the screen in either view or with swipe through pictures.

-Sometimes notification and additional information can help the user to interact with the app in more efficient way and in such case user might want to view the information without losing their current place in the app.
-Popovers can solve this problem as popover appears in the app when the new information is available along with the controls associated with the information so that user can take the necessary action without losing the current spot in the app.
+Sometimes notifications and additional information can help the user to interact with the app in a more efficient way and in such cases the user might want to view the information without losing their current place in the app.
+Popovers can solve this problem as popover appears in the app when the new information is available along with the controls associated with the information so that the user can take the necessary action without losing the current spot in the app.

 Since mobile screens are small therefore the challenge is to fit a lot of information into that small screen or UI.
 This can become easily overcrowded So, in order to avoid clutter slideouts, sidebars and drawers are used to navigate between different parts of the app.
 These patterns are generally tucked in collapsible hamburger menus which allow users to interact with information easily as per their requirements.